 Oak Island Nature Trail is a 2.5-mile loop trail around the Oak Island peninsula.
 The trail is actually a mowed path through the tall grass.
 You can stick to the path or wander cross-country through the tall grass fields to a quiet spot on Sturgeon Lake or Steelman Lake.
 Take care to orient yourself to the main path.

 - How to get there: To get to Sturgeon Lake or the Nature Hike, head North on Sauvie Island Road and at the “Y” in the road keep right onto Reeder Road.
 Follow Reeder Road about 1.5 miles and you will see a sign for Oak Island Road (be careful as you cross the oncoming traffic here).
 The road will eventually become gravel; follow it to the junction at Webster Pond.
 To access the Hike continue straight at the junction to the end of the road.
 To access Sturgeon Lake, take a right at the junction and go around Webster Pond – the road will dead end at the launch for Sturgeon Lake.

-- Please click here for additional information on Oak Island Trail.
+- For additional information go to Oak Island webpage.

 Raccoon Point Viewpoint on NW Reeder Rd, 5.5 miles from the bridge, gravel parking lot on the left.

 Warrior Rock Lighthouse Trail.
-Go here for information on hiking this trail.
+Go to Warrior Rock Lighthouse for information on hiking this trail.